Triana, Alabama

-Triana (/traɪˈænə/) is a town in Madison County, Alabama, United States, and is included in the Huntsville-Decatur Combined Statistical Area.
-As of the 2020 census, the population of the town was 2,890, up from 496 at the 2010 census.
+Triana (/traɪˈænə/) is a municipality in Madison County, Alabama, United States, and is included in the Huntsville-Decatur, AL Combined Statistical Area.
+The population was 2,890 at the 2020 census, and was estimated to be 4,936 in 2024.

 History

 Triana was originally incorporated on November 13, 1819, as the second town in Madison County.
 It purportedly was named after Rodrigo de Triana, the crewman who first sighted land while sailing with Christopher Columbus on their first voyage to the Americas.
 For a time in the 19th century, it was a thriving riverport on the Tennessee River prior to the construction of the railroads.
 Its incorporation later lapsed and it was reincorporated on July 13, 1964, with the help of Clyde Foster, who later became Triana's mayor.
 Until the 2020 census, it was the only incorporated community in Madison County with a majority black population.

 Geography

-Triana is located in southwestern Madison County at 34°35′20″N 86°44′56″W (34.587456, -86.736251), on a bluff on the north bank of the Tennessee River.
+Triana is located in southwestern Madison County at 34°35′20″N 86°44′56″W (34.5888265, -86.7489274), on a bluff on the north bank of the Tennessee River.
 It is 16 mi southwest of the center of Huntsville.
+It is served by nearby Madison for education, and is a part of Madison City Schools.